Middle East Technical University Directive For Minor Programs

 (3) Students in minor programs are awarded a major diploma at the end of the semester when they complete the major degree program.

 (4) Students who qualify for graduation from a minor program are not awarded a minor program certificate until they qualify for graduation from their major degree program.

-(5) Students who qualify for graduation from a major degree program but who have not completed their minor program are given a maximum period of one semester to do so with the decision of the concerned administrative board.
+(5) Students who qualify for graduation from a major degree program but who have not completed their minor program are given a maximum period of two semesters to do so with the decision of the concerned administrative board.
 Students who cannot successfully complete the course load of the minor program at the end of this period are dismissed from the program.

-(6) Students continue to pay the tuition fee for the minor program during this additional period, taking their enrollment date to the major program into account.
+(6) Students continue to pay the tuition fee for the double major program during this additional period, taking their enrollment date to the major program into account.
 If they enroll in a Master’s Degree program, they must also pay the tuition fee for graduate studies.
-The faculty administrative board of the academic unit offering the minor program is authorized to take decisions concerning such students.
+The faculty administrative board of the academic unit offering the minor program is authorized to make decisions concerning such students.